ceduardd/react-basic-dapp/README.md

 Locally you can also run `npx hardhat node`

-To deploy a contract firstable you need to compile solidity code with:
+To deploy a contract you need to compile solidity code with:

 ```
 npx hardhat compile